grafana/agent/docs/sources/flow/install/docker.md

 # Install Grafana Agent Flow on Docker

-Grafana Agent Flow is available as Docker containers on the following
+Grafana Agent Flow is available as Docker images on the following platforms:
-platforms:

 * [Linux containers][] for AMD64 and ARM64 machines.
 * [Windows containers][] for AMD64 machines.